MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 The workflow from publishing and consuming a Python web service is as follows:

-1. There is a [prerequisite](#prereq) to have a client library in Python generated from the core API swagger document.
+1. Fulfill the [prerequisite](#prereq) to have a client library in Python generated from the core API swagger document.
 1. Add the authentication and header logic.
 1. Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
 1. Publish the web service and embed this snapshot.